 We had to leave Akhalgori after the Russian army arrived in August 2008.
-We faced an uncertain future; chaos in entire country; adapting to a new living environment, new people, and problems; and, of course, a divided society.
+We faced an uncertain future; chaos throughout the entire country; adapting to a new living environment, new people, and problems; and, of course, a divided society.
 I found it difficult to realize that this new situation was what we were left with, and I needed to learn joy, happiness, and how to fight from scratch.

-Today, we are far more sustainable than we could have imagined few years ago and we are fighting for development and the next steps of improvement.
+Today, we are far more sustainable than we could have imagined a few years ago, and we are fighting for development and the next steps of improvement.
 Ikorta is a beacon of hope and faith for those people who are at the critical stage of their lives and for whom the future is difficult to imagine.
 We are an example that if you have patience and dedication, then there is no challenge you cannot overcome.
 People contact us not only to talk about the hardships we faced but they also ask us to share our success.
 Ikorta gave me opportunity to be proud of us.

 Our past is our experience.
 We remember and we try to express our attitudes and feelings with our art.
 That’s why for the 10th anniversary of the 2008 August War, we created poppy pins.
 People who buy the pin not only support the social enterprise, but they will remind the world that tragedy occurred 10 years ago, and now they support the creation of a better future.